Kartikeyy-pandeyy/performance-analysis/README.md

 ### 🏆 **Conference Acceptance & Presentation**
 This research paper, *"Comparative Performance Analysis of Docker Containers and Virtual Machines: A Comprehensive Evaluation,"* has been officially **accepted for presentation** at the **IEEE International Conference on Next Generation Information System Engineering (NGISE) 2025**, scheduled for **March 28–29, 2025**.

-I will be attending the conference to **present this paper** and will receive a **certificate of presentation and participation** upon completion.
+Our team will be attending the conference to **present this paper** and will receive a **certificate of presentation and participation** upon completion.

 ---